12th May 2022

 What do the tests involve?

-Gonorrhoea and chlamydia tests are quick and easy to do – just a urine sample for men or for women a self-taken vaginal swab.
+Gonorrhoea and chlamydia tests are quick and easy to do – just a urine sample for people who have a penis or for a self-taken vaginal swab for people who have a vagina.
 The postal tests won't test for chlamydia or gonorrhoea in the throat or rectum (bum)*.

 HIV and syphilis testing will require you to collect a small 'finger-prick' blood sample: